Friday, February 16, 2024

 Canadian Tire Phishing Email with subject Free 36 Piece Tupperware to Celebrate Valentines Day

-For the record, this is a Canadian Tire phishing email attempt that is recently going around, with subject line "Free 36 Piece Tupperware to Celebrate Valentine's Day".
+phishing email attempt that is recently going around, with subject line "Free 36 Piece Tupperware to Celebrate Valentine's Day".

-Report them, goto bottom of page.
+What to do?
+Report them, go to bottom of page.

-From : Canadian Tire Department <communication@tourisme28.com>
+From: Canadian Tire Department <communication@tourisme28.com>

-: Free 36 Piece Tupperware to Celebrate Valentine's Day
+Subject: Free 36 Piece Tupperware to Celebrate Valentine's Day

 PHISHING LINKs;